Next.js vs Traditional Web Development Comparison

 - • Image Optimization: Automatic image resizing, lazy loading, and modern formats (WebP, AVIF)

-- • API Routes: Build your backend API within the same project
+- • Route Handlers: Build backend endpoints inside the same App Router project

 - • TypeScript Support: First-class TypeScript support out of the box